Paul McCartney should wait to get back Beatles songs, Sony/ATV says

 The rock legend, 74, was outbid by Michael Jackson in 1985 for the rights to songs credited to McCartney and John Lennon such as "I Want to Hold Your Hand," "Yesterday" and "Hey Jude."

-These rights were rolled a decade later into Sony/ATV, a joint venture with Sony Corp.
+These rights were rolled a decade later into Sony/ATV, a joint venture with Sony Corp (6758.T).
 Jackson's estate sold its stake in that venture to Sony for $750 million last year.

 McCartney sued 1-1/2 months after a British court rejected similar claims against Sony/ATV's Gloucester Place Music unit by Duran Duran, saying the pop group's contracts were governed by English law and barred members from reclaiming their songs.